nikkimoteva/unDecided/README.md

 - Fancy data visualization

-- Other types of data such as JSON and XML (Right now, only supports CSV)
+- Other types of data such as JSON and XML, as well as ML vision models(images), NLP (Text), Time series data.

 **3-5 minimal requirements (will definitely complete)**

 - Opening page (UI, responsive)

-- Menu (Hamburger menu, UI)

-- Input CSV, output model
+- Header menu

+- Input CSV, connect and submit to ensemble-squared backend, and retrieve and display results to user

 - Job tracking

-- Accounts
+- Login

 **3-7 "standard" requirements (will most likely complete)**

-- Security

-- Account page
+- Profile page

-- Hamburger menu for history/job status tracking
+- History/job status tracking

-- Table visualization
+- Table visualization for the submitted data

 - View previously uploaded data (depending on accounts, can be per browser session or per user)

-- Job tracking visualization/notification
+- Job tracking visualization/progress (Dashboard)

 **2-3 stretch requirements (plan to complete at least 1!)**

-- Take as input images, text, etc.
+- Multiple OAuth providers

-- Take as input other types of tabular data
+- Take as input other types of data

-- Fancy data visualization
+- Job notification

+- Integrate other storage solutions into app (e.g. S3, kaggle, etc)

 **Pick 2 of your minimal requirements and break each of them down into ~2-5 smaller tasks!**

 - Opening page
   - Create a page for the landing page of the website
-  - Add a page to compare our software to other AutoML solutions, and link to it from home page
+  - Compare our software to other AutoML solutions, and link to it from home page
   - Add a Get Started page and link to it from home page
-  - Add Use Cases page and link to it from home page

 - Accounts
   - Structure data in database to store account information